Updated: Jan 19

 One who has unreliable friends soon comes to ruin, but there is a friend who sticks closer than a brother.

-While waiting for tests and the subsequent results, it was easy to get bogged down with “what if?”
+While waiting for tests and the subsequent results, it's been easy to get bogged down with “what if?”
 The battle with worry is one I am still learning to overcome and the waiting period certainly forced me to exercise my faith muscle.

 God has been teaching me to trust Him in facing the unknown.
 I remember laying on the table during my ultrasound and my biopsies feeling God’s presence reassuring me that He was with me in that hospital room.
 It reminds me of a song written by a friend of mine called “So Close.”
 The second verse says, “In Your arms I am safe; all the fears of my heart are silenced.
 In Your love I am brave; Your delight is the strength of my soul.”